JuliaAI/MLJ.jl/docs/src/controlling_iterative_models.md

-Below we define a control, `IterateFromList(list)`, to train, on each application of the control, until the iteration count reaches the next value in a user-specified list, triggering a stop when the list is exhausted.
+Below we define a control, `IterateFromList(list)`, to train, on each application of the control, until the iteration count reaches the next value in a user-specified `list`, triggering a stop when the `list` is exhausted.
 For example, to train on iteration counts on a log scale, one might use `IterateFromList([round(Int, 10^x) for x in range(1, 2, length=10)]`.